Sathishkumar-16500/assingment_08_08_21/README.md

 The HTTP/2 protocol has several prime differences from the HTTP/1.1 version:

-1.It is a binary protocol rather than text.
+- It is a binary protocol rather than text.
 It can no longer be read and created manually.
 Despite this hurdle, improved optimization techniques can now be implemented.<br />
-2.It is a multiplexed protocol.
+- It is a multiplexed protocol.
 Parallel requests can be handled over the same connection, removing the order and blocking constraints of the HTTP/1.x protocol.<br />
-3.It compresses headers.
+- It compresses headers.
 As these are often similar among a set of requests, this removes duplication and overhead of data transmitted.<br />
-4.It allows a server to populate data in a client cache, in advance of it being required, through a mechanism called the server push.<br />
+- It allows a server to populate data in a client cache, in advance of it being required, through a mechanism called the server push.<br />

 # Post-HTTP/2 evolution
 HTTP didn't stop evolving upon the release of HTTP/2.
 Like with HTTP/1.x previously, HTTP's extensibility is still being used to add new features.
 Notably, we can cite new extensions of the HTTP protocol appearing in 2016:

-1.Support of Alt-Svc allows the dissociation of the identification and the location of a given resource, allowing for a smarter CDN caching mechanism.<br />
+- Support of Alt-Svc allows the dissociation of the identification and the location of a given resource, allowing for a smarter CDN caching mechanism.<br />
-2.The introduction of Client-Hints allows the browser, or client, to proactively communicate information about its requirements, or hardware constraints, to the server.<br />
+- The introduction of Client-Hints allows the browser, or client, to proactively communicate information about its requirements, or hardware constraints, to the server.<br />
-3.The introduction of security-related prefixes in the Cookie header, now helps guarantee a secure cookie has not been altered.<br />
+- The introduction of security-related prefixes in the Cookie header, now helps guarantee a secure cookie has not been altered.<br />

 This evolution of HTTP proves its extensibility and simplicity, liberating creation of many applications and compelling the adoption of the protocol.
 The environment in which HTTP is used today is quite different from that seen in the early 1990s.
 HTTP's original design proved to be a masterpiece, allowing the Web to evolve over a quarter of a century, without the need of a mutiny.
 By healing flaws, yet retaining the flexibility and extensibility which made HTTP such a success, the adoption of HTTP/2 hints at a bright future for the protocol.